prnikita/cse15l-lab-report/lab-report-2.md

 The symptom as the output of running the tests
 Below are screenshots of the result of running the two tests mentioned above on Junit

-Failed Junit test for method reverseInPlace
+Failed Junit test for method reverseInPlace:
 ![Image](failed_test.png)

-Passed Junit test for method reverseInPlace
+Passed Junit test for method reverseInPlace:
 ![Image](passed_test.png)

 The bug, as the before-and-after code change required to fix it